Authentic Lessons for 21st Century Learning

 Summary

-Students begin this lesson by brainstorming what it means to be a good citizen.
-Next, students analyze two documents to understand what it means to be a good citizen of a democracy, including responsibilities like participating in the democratic process, protesting injustice, and understanding how the government works.
-Then, students summarize their learning in a graphic organizer.
-To extend their knowledge, students analyze a Pew Research Center study about citizenship and make text-to-text, text-to-world, and text-to-self connections.
-Lastly, students rank a citizen’s most important responsibilities and justify their choices.
+In this lesson, students explore the responsibilities of citizens.
+Students begin by brainstorming what it means to be a good citizen.
+They then analyze two documents that provide further information on the responsibilities of citizens, including participating in the democratic process and protesting injustice, within a democracy and summarize their learning in a graphic organizer.
+Students further extend their knowledge by analyzing a study from the Pew Research Center about citizenship and connecting the study to other texts, the world around them, and their own lives.
+To conclude the lesson, students rank the most important responsibilities of citizens and justify their rankings.

 Essential Question(s)